vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Set-EsxiCertificateMode.md

 ## Synopsis

-Sets the certificate management mode in vCenter Server for the ESXi hosts in a workload domain.
+Sets the certificate management mode in vCenter for the ESX hosts in a workload domain.

 ## Syntax